-556-4.3.2 Testing Methods: Testing may consist of one of the following methods but must always meet or exceed Department testing requirements.

-(a) Follow the Product Manufacturer's pressure testing recommendations.

-(b) Ensure that the product carrier pipes installed without a casing meet the pressure requirements set by the owner.
-If the owner does not require pressure testing, the Engineer may require at least one test.

-1. The Department requires a water tight pipe and joint configuration where the product is installed beneath any pavement (including sidewalk) and front shoulders.
+- 556-4.3.1 Testing Requirements: Ensure all casing joints meet the Department's watertight pressure requirements in accordance with Section 430.
+Testing may consist of one of the following methods but must always meet or exceed Department testing requirements. - $1.\ Follow\ the\ Product\ Manufacturer's\ pressure\ testing\ recommendations.$ - 2.
+Ensure that the product carrier pipes installed without a casing meet the pressure requirements set by the owner.
+If the owner does not require pressure testing, the Engineer may require at least one test. - a.
+The Department requires a water tight pipe and joint configuration where the product is installed beneath any pavement (including sidewalk) and front shoulders.
 The Engineer will determine when and where water tight joint requirements shall be applied to the ultimate roadway section for future widening.
-When under the pavement conduct an air pressure test for leaks in the presence of the Engineer at a minimum test pressure of 20 PSI by either of the following methods.

-i.
-Standard 24 hour pressure test with a recording chart or,

-ii.
-A dragnet type leak detector or equivalent device

-capable of detecting pressure drops of 1/2 PSI for a time period recommended by the manufacturer.
+When under the pavement conduct an air pressure test for leaks in the presence of the Engineer at a minimum test pressure of 20 PSI by either of the following methods. - 1.
+Standard 24 hour pressure test with a recording chart or, - 2.
+A dragnet type leak detector or equivalent device capable of detecting pressure drops of 1/2 PSI for a time period recommended by the manufacturer.

-2. When a product is not located under the pavement, the pipe and joint configuration must meet or exceed soil tight joint requirements.
+b.
+When a product is not located under the pavement, the pipe and joint configuration must meet or exceed soil tight joint requirements.
 The test for a soil tight joint allows up to 0.1 gallon of water leakage at a sustained pressure of 2 PSI.
 The water tight joint criteria allows no leakage at all for a sustained pressures of 5 PSI.
 Conduct test for joint integrity for one hour.